codenotary/codenotary.io/test/README.md

 # Codenotary's site E2E Testing project

 This is still a work in progress, however the main goal of this repository is to be able to run integration tests for codenotary.com builds to avoid breaking the site
+Note: this directory includes the necessary files to lint the project using vale

 # Running